Austin Slater Player Props: Giants vs. Mets

 Austin Slater At The Plate

-- Slater has two doubles, two home runs and five walks while batting .368.
+- Slater has two doubles, two home runs and six walks while hitting .357.

-- Slater has picked up a hit in 57.7% of his 26 games this year, with more than one hit in 26.9% of those games.
+- In 55.6% of his 27 games this season, Slater has picked up at least one hit.
+He's also had seven multi-hit games.

-- In 26 games played this year, he has gone deep in two of them.
+- He has hit a long ball in two of 27 games played this season, and in 2.6% of his plate appearances.

-- He has scored in nine of 26 games so far this year.
+- He has scored a run in nine of 27 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.